Rutgers Antivirus FAQ

 Does Rutgers offer free antivirus?

 Yes!
-Rutgers currently has an agreement with Symantec to offer the Endpoint Protection security suite that covers all faculty, staff and students at the University.
+Rutgers currently has an agreement with Symantec to offer the Endpoint Protection security suite that covers all Faculty and Staff at the University.

 Where can I get free antivirus software?

 Please visit the Software Portal to download an antivirus package that is suitable for your computing environment.